xiaofen9/xiaofen9.github.io/_pages/about.md

 * Sep 8, 2023.
 Gave talks about Software Supply Chain Security at IBM Research, USA and Texas A&M University.

 * Jul 10, 2023.
 One paper accepted to IEEE S&P 2024.

-* May 8, 2023.
-One paper accepted to USENIX Security 2024.

 [Full list](/news)